Wednesday, Oct 16, 2019 | 12:00 pm to 1:00 pm | Geballe Room, 220 Stephens Hall | UC Berkeley

 In Someone, Michael Lucey considers characters from twentieth-century French literary texts whose sexual forms prove difficult to conceptualize or represent.
 The characters expressing these “misfit” sexualities gravitate towards same-sex encounters.
 Yet they differ in subtle but crucial ways from mainstream gay or lesbian identities—whether because of a discordance between gender identity and sexuality, practices specific to a certain place and time, or the fleetingness or non-exclusivity of desire.
 Investigating works by Simone de Beauvoir, Colette, Jean Genet, and others, Lucey probes both the range of same-sex sexual forms in twentieth-century France and the innovative literary language authors have used to explore these evanescent forms.

 Michael Lucey is Professor of Comparative Literature and French at UC Berkeley, where he specializes in French literature and culture of the 19th-, 20th-, and 21st-centuries.
-He is also the co-editor of Representations“Language In Use” special issue and the author of several essays in this journal.
+He is also the co-editor of Representations‘ “Language In Use”special issue and the author of several essays in this journal.

-Landscape, Iconoclasm, Medium and Power
+Techniques of Memory Landscape, Iconoclasm, Medium and Power

 April 17-18, 2019